snthl-s/MD-Repo/RESUME.md

 `PHP` `MYSQL` `JAVASCRIPT` `HTML` `CSS` `MVC`

-Web application used to conduct quiz through online portal, it gets the answer from the user and stores it in DB, Generates the score report to the admin.
-(This application has been implemented in the gateway function – Inter college competition )
+The web application used to conduct quiz through an online portal, it gets the answer from the user and stores it in DB, Generates the score report to the admin.(This application has been implemented in the gateway function – Inter college competition )

 <b>Mess Bill Payment System</b> - BSC Computer Science Mini Project

 `PHP` `MYSQL` `JAVASCRIPT` `HTML` `CSS`

-Online payment portal where the management will be able to upload the bills and students or parents will be able to pay the bill through payment gateway.
+Online payment portal where the management will be able to upload the bills and students or parents will be able to pay the bill through the payment gateway.

 ### References